ArkEcosystem/desktop-wallet/README.md

 brew bundle
 ```

+## Security

+If you discover a security vulnerability within this application, please send an e-mail to security@ark.io.
+All security vulnerabilities will be promptly addressed.

 ## Contributing

 * If you find any bugs, submit an [issue](../../issues) or open [pull-request](../../pulls), helping us catch and fix them.